kaack/elrs-joystick-control/README.md

 Both the USB control devices and the RC Transmitter module must be connected to the same computer where the application is running on.

-# How the application talks to the Transmitter (TX)
+# How the application talks to the ELRS Transmitter

-Express LRS (ELRS) TX modules have an I/O pin that is used for receiving radio inputs.
+ELRS TX modules have an I/O pin that is used for receiving radio inputs.

 The transmitter module does not really care who is sending data on that pin.
 It could be an actual device like a Radio Master TX16S, or it could be this application.

 So, this application uses a serial port to send data to the ELRS TX, and in doing so, pretends to be an RC radio.

-## How to connect the application to the Transmitter (TX)
+# Connecting to the ERLS Transmitter

 There are a couple of ways to do this.

-### 1. Connect using an FTDI Adapter (USB-to-Serial Adapter)
+## 1) Connecting with an FTDI Adapter

 Most computers do not have physical serial ports anymore.
 But, you can use a device called an FTDI adapter to emulate a serial port.